joeytwiddle/significant-white-space/README.md

 ------------------------------
 # TODO

+- Code and comment cleanup.

-- BUG: `(...)` wrapping fails on "else if" but works on "if"
+- FIXED: `(...)` wrapping fails on "else if" but works on "if"

-- Problem detecting false indent from files starting with a multi-line comment (e.g. well-documented Java files).
+- FIXED: Problem detecting false indent from files starting with a multi-line comment (e.g. well-documented Java files).
 Ideal solution: Solve this alongside other issues, by doing our best to track when we are inside a multi-line comment.
 (The plan was to do that in HelpfulReader, and for it to expose the state (in/out of a comment) of the parser after the current line has been read (at the beginning of the next line).)

-- Get HelpfulReader to track whether we are inside or outside a multi-line comment.
+- DONE: Get HelpfulReader to track whether we are inside or outside a multi-line comment.
 (Consider how to deal with multiple mini comment blocks on one line, as well as the open-endedness of the state of each end of a line.
 Our simple line-by-line approach would have been fine if it wasn't for those pesky `/*` ... `*/` blocks, users who like to split long lines, and `\"` chars inside `"`...`"` strings.)

 - Argument parsing to select options from commandline calls.

-- Refactor to tidy the code up into neat classes, and expose the tool for use in file-free environments.
+- PARTLY: Refactor to tidy the code up into neat classes, and expose the tool for use in file-free environments.

 - Clear documentation, detection and warning of problematic code configurations.
 Easy to read definition of what is legal code structure, and list of the gotchas (common issues we cannot fix).